 Consultant Neurologist

 Dr Duma obtained his medical degree from the University of Sydney and completed training as a neurologist at St George and Westmead Hospitals.
-He later completed further subspecialty neurologist training as the Professor John Morris Movement Disorders Fellow at Westmead Hospital, under the supervision of Prof Victor Fung and Dr Neil Mahant.
+He later completed further subspecialty training in movement disorders as the Professor John Morris Movement Disorders Fellow at Westmead Hospital, under the supervision of Professor Victor Fung and Associate Professor Neil Mahant.

 Dr Duma completed his PhD thesis relating to Parkinson’s Disease at Neuroscience Research Australia (NeuRa) under the supervision of Professors Tony Broe AM and Olivier Piguet.
 His passion for, and involvement in, research remains, currently holding a position of Honorary Research Assistant at NeuRa.